kimai/kimai/SECURITY.md

 I will work as fast as I can to fix the problem and publish a bugfix release / security update.
 Depending on the size of the required fixes, this might take a couple of hours or a couple of days.

-You can expect that your message will be answered ASAP, but please take into account that I am living in the timezone Europe/Berlin.
+You can expect that your message will be answered ASAP, but please take into account that I am living in the timezone CET.

 If your issue is valid and after I verified and fixed it, you will be mentioned in the release notes.
 I am grateful for any (discrete) disclosure of vulnerabilities!